truedano/Windows-MCP/README.md

 ## ✨ Key Features

 - **Seamless Windows Integration**
-  Interacts natively with Windows UI elements — open apps, control windows, simulate user input, and more.
+  Interacts natively with Windows UI elements, opens apps, controls windows, simulates user input, and more.

 - **Use Any LLM (Vision Optional)**
    Unlike many automation tools, Windows MCP doesn't rely on any traditional computer vision techniques or specific fine-tuned models; it works with any LLMs, reducing complexity and setup time.